 Such repair experiments have been performed [Euzenat 2014c] and revealed that, by playing simple interaction games, agents can effectively repair random networks of ontologies.

 We repeated these experiments and, using new measures, showed that the quality of previous results was underestimated.
-We introduced new adaptation operators that improve those previously considered.
+We introduced new adaptation operators (refine, addjoin and refadd) that improve those previously considered (delete, replace and add).
 We also allowed agents to go beyond the initial operators in two ways [Euzenat 2017a]: they can generate new correspondences when they discard incorrect ones, and they can provide less precise answers.
 The combination of these modalities satisfy the following properties:

 We are continuing our work on link keys for data interlinking in two specific directions:

 Link keys can also be thought of as axioms in a description logic.
 As such, they can contribute to infer ABox axioms, such as links, or terminological axioms, and other link keys.
 We have extended the tableau method designed for the ALC description logic to support reasoning with link keys in ALC [Gmati 2016a].
-This year, we have proven that this method is sound, complete and that it always terminates.
+We have proven that this extended method is sound, complete and that it always terminates.